Unlimited Name Ideas Free Access No Login Needed

 Exceptions that must be preserved:

-Maintain a canonical casing exceptions list as a lookup table.
-When a name matches an entry in this list, skip casing normalization entirely and use the stored canonical form.
+Maintain a canonical casing exceptions table.
+When a name matches an entry, skip casing normalization entirely and use the stored form.

 Punctuation inconsistencies are invisible to humans but catastrophic for automated matching.